OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 * `IStringLocalizer` or a derived class is accessed via a property named `T`, `S`, `TS`, `H` or `TH`
 * Liquid templates use the filter named `t`
-* context of the localizable string is the full name (with namespace) of the containing class for C# code
+* context of the localizable string is the full name (with namespace) of the containing class for C# or VB code
 * context of the localizable string is the dot-delimited relative path the to view for Razor templates
 * context of the localizable string is the dot-delimited relative path the to template for Liquid templates